Bannatyne Manuscript: Ballatis Of Luve Devydit in Four Pairtis

-Most of the poems in the section are ascribed to no author.
+Most of the poems in the section are anonymous.
 Alexander Scott's poetry is predominant among the named poets.

 The section contains Dunbar's "Gude Counsale", "Bewty And The Presoneir", "Of The Lady Solistaris At Court","In Prais Of Wemen", "Quha Will Behald Of Luve The Chance" and "Inconstancy Of Luve".
 Henryson is represented by "The Garment of Gud Ladeis" and Douglas by the prologue to the fourth book of The Eneados.